AdharshM/AmazonPriceTracker/README.md

 # AmazonPriceTracker
-A python script to track changes in price of a particular product in amazon.
+A python script to track changes in price of a particular product in Amazon.
+It uses BeautifulSoup, SMTP to perform the functions.